NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 * Fix:  Inspection popups could be invoked when disabled.

 ## 1.1.3
 * Fix: Corrects the accept action fro "Inspection Window" executing when a "sub popup" is overlaying the buttons.
 For example:  Trashing spoiled food.
 Would eat instead of confirming the throw away option that is a "sub popup".
-(Sorry for the diahreia!)
+(Sorry for the diarrhea!)